federicobaldini/mail-server/README.md

 # mail-server

-An email newsletter server to subscribe and receive mail focused on an enterprise implementation, using Rust.
+A newsletter server that sends emails after subscribing, focused on an enterprise implementation, using Rust.

-Credit: "Zero to Production in Rust" book by Luca Palmieri
+Credit: "Zero to Production in Rust" book by Luca Palmieri.

 ## Requirements